4-H at the Blue Hill Fair

-Important!!
-4-H Members must be enrolled by April 1 in order to show in any 4-H classes at the Maine State Fairs in that same year.
+It is very important that everyone get their animal approval forms into their county office by June 30, 2024!
+4-H Members must be enrolled in order to show in any 4-H classes at the Maine State Fairs in that same year.
 There is also required paperwork that must be submitted by the deadlines in order to participate.

 The University of Maine Cooperative Extension 4-H livestock program has three goals: